nileshbeck/djangoProjectDemo/README.md

 login
-email-nileshbeck@gmail.com
+email-   nileshbeck@gmail.com
 password-123456
-this project like imventory management system
+technology used Django
-Crud operation is performed and also simple local based login
+this project like inventory management system website Crud operation is performed and also simple local based login